felixbur/nkululeko/data/crema-d/README.md

 Download and unzip or git clone the archive.

-We only used the [AudioWAV subdirectory] https://www.kaggle.com/datasets/ejlok1/cremad?resource=download.
+We only used the [AudioWAV subdirectory](https://www.kaggle.com/datasets/ejlok1/cremad?resource=download).
 You can also download from Kaggle link above; it is smaller than the original Github repo.